cloudfoundry/docs-bosh/content/azs.md

 ##### bosh deploy

 > Since we already manually deleted an instance in az1, bosh does not delete the instance that was added last.
-It realizes it has the required amount of actual vms in the deployment and just deletes the reference to the vm.
+It realizes it has the required amount of actual vms in the deployment and just deletes the reference to the instance that was stopped.
 ```
 Using deployment 'dummy'